ddsky/spoonacular-api-clients/typescript/MenuItemsApi.md

 # **menuItemNutritionLabelImage**
 > any menuItemNutritionLabelImage()

-Visualize a menu item's nutritional label information as an image.
+Visualize a menu item\'s nutritional label information as an image.

 ### Example